chvandorp/scdynsys/README.md

 * Replace python `pickle`s in the data folder with human-readable `json` files.
 * Refactor the notebooks to avoid code repetition between the CD8 and CD8 analysis.
-* Script to automatically download the data from Zonedo.
+* Script to automatically download the data from Zenodo.